MicrosoftDocs/sdk-api/sdk-api-src/content/activitycoordinatortypes/nc-activitycoordinatortypes-activity_coordinator_callback.md

 ## -description

-Callback to be called for all notifications for an activity subscription.
+A callback to be called for all notifications for an activity subscription.

 ## -parameters